pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 In the best of all possible worlds, there are no slow queries, all external calls are fast, and the application is a finely-tuned highly-optimized cheetah of the web.
 In reality, sometimes we just need to get around a pesky timeout in order to get the job done.

-Drush is a great workaround for most administrative bottlenecks.
+Terminus is a great workaround for many administrative bottlenecks.
 Because it runs via the PHP command-line, there are no time limits.
-Enabling/disabling modules, running update.php, clearing caches; these are all supported by Drush.
+Enabling/disabling modules, running update.php for Drupal, clearing caches, are all actions supported by Terminus.

 ## Handle More Traffic